destaalemu/github-pd-Project/Documentation.md

 Steps to be followed
 ================================================================

-1. To store all the sesspds for Kubernetes State,we need to Create an S3 bucket Create an S3 bucket, ex: <<kub-pd-bucket-us-east-2>>
+1. To store all the sessions for Kubernetes State,we need to Create an S3 bucket Create an S3 bucket, ex: <<kub-pd-bucket-us-east-2>>

 2. Create an IAM role with IAM,EC2,S3 and Route53 Full access(k8-role)